 Where To Stay?

 Like any cozy Irish city, Galway is a great place to choose a bed and breakfast.
-And I strongly recommend the Sunrise Lodge B&B. The friendly couple that runs the bed and breakfast will give you tons of great tips about the best things to do in Galway.
+And I strongly recommend the Balcony House.
+The friendly people that run the bed and breakfast will give you tons of great tips about the best things to do in Galway.
 Plus their breakfasts are delicious!

 24 Hours in Galway Itinerary